cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ## How It Works: A Pipeline of Specialized Agents

-When you submit a piece of content like a social media transcript, it flows through a cascade of specialized agents.
+When someone submits a piece of content like a social media transcript, it flows through a cascade of specialized agents.

 ### 1. Claim Extraction (Groq)